Tips for planning a European rail trip on a budget

 Think beyond the big city stops

 The big cities – Paris, Amsterdam, Barcelona, Rome, Berlin – tend to be top of the list when people are planning a European rail trip.
-But Europe’s network of regional trains means you don’t have to just stick to the famous (and often busiest and expensive) stops.
+But Europe’s network of regional trains means you don’t have to just stick to the famous (normally busiest and most expensive) stops.

-You could stay up in the mountains in a ski resort like St Anton or Zermatt, visit the cliffside towns of the Cinque Terre in Italy, catch the Flamsbana scenic train to the Norwegian fjords or stop off in tiny villages in the Scottish Highlands.
+You could stay up in the mountains in a ski resort like Zermatt, visit the cliffside towns of Italy’s Cinque Terre, catch the Flamsbana scenic train to the Norwegian fjords, go wine tasting in Portugal’s Duoro Valley or visit remote villages in the Scottish Highlands.

 There are a whole host of smaller cities, towns and villages which are accessible by train.
-So you could to base yourself somewhere smaller and cheaper, and take day trips out to more expensive destinations.
+One money-saving tip is to base yourself somewhere smaller and cheaper, and take day trips out to more expensive destinations.
 Like in the South of France, where you could stay in Nice and use the train to visit pricier places like St Tropez and Monte Carlo.

 Take the scenic rail route

-Like the route from Zurich to Milan for example – the quickest way (and the way you’re usually offered when you search on rail booking sites) is the 3 hour 15 minute direct EuroCity train.
-But you could also take the slower route via Chur and Tirano, which follows the route used by the Bernina Express scenic train through the Swiss Alps.
+Take the journey from Zurich to Milan for example.
+The quickest route – and the way you’re usually offered when you search on rail booking sites – is the 3 hour 15 minute direct EuroCity train.
+But you could also take the slower route via Chur and Tirano.

 The Bernina Express train in Switzerland